stride3d/stride-docs/en/manual/graphics/materials/geometry-attributes.md

 | ------------ | ---------------
 | Normal map   | The normal map color provider
 | Scale and offset | Interpret values from the texture as positive values ranging from `0.0` to `1.0`.
 The shader applies a scale to get the range `-1.0` to `1.0`.
 | Reconstruct Z    | If there's no Z component in the texture, reconstruct it from the X and Y components.
 This assumes that X<sup>2</sup> + Y<sup>2</sup> + Z<sup>2</sup> = 1 and that Z is always positive, so no normal vector can point to the back side of the surface.
-We recommend you enable this option, as Xenko might remove the Z component when you compress normal maps.
+We recommend you enable this option, as Stride might remove the Z component when you compress normal maps.

 For more information about normal maps, see the [normal maps](../textures/normal-maps.md) page.